Initial Public Offering (IPO) in Public Unlisted Companies

 An unlisted company made a rights issue in which it allotted shares to 163 persons, which included persons who were not existing shareholders of the company.
 The existing shareholders had the right to renounce their shares in favour of persons who were not shareholders.
 Issue: The question was whether the offer to subscribe to the rights issue of the company wherein shares were also subscribed by persons other than the existing shareholders who renounced their right.
 It was held as a public offer under section 67(3) of the Companies Act, 1956.

 The first step towards IPO is the filing of offer documents with the concerned authority, i.e., SEBI which have been briefly discussed below-

 - Draft offer document: This is filed with the SEBI for specifying changes if any before it is filed with the Registrar of Companies.
-The draft offer document is nevertheless made public through posting it up on the company’s website, or the SEBI’s website, or concerned Merchant banker, thus enabling the public to put forward their comments which are all-together taken into consideration.
+The draft offer document is nevertheless made public by posting it up on the company’s website, or the SEBI’s website, or the concerned Merchant banker, thus enabling the public to put forward their comments which are altogether taken into consideration.

 - Red herring prospectus: This is filed in case of book-built public issue.
 It contains all the necessary particulars except the number or the price of the shares being offered for subscription.
 It is filed with the ROC.

 - Prospectus: This is mandatory in public offering containing all the relevant information of the shares being offered for subscription, thus enabling the public to make an informed decision on investment.
 It is filed with the ROC.

 - Abridged prospectus: It discloses the salient features of the offering and is filed along with the application form.